dwissaaj/Conten_Analysis_Neural_Netork/README.md

 Third task will be extract all text customer message using gensim in unsupervised latent Dirichlet Allocation (LDA)<sup>[3]</sup> model by gensim<sup>[4]</sup>.
 We are doing this to make us more understand what happen or what topic people think about the research subject.
 With this machine learning we are can see a unseen pattern of message<sup>[5]</sup>.

+Fourth Task will be relation extraction.But first we need to use and train Named Entity Recognition.
+This is will the most complicated task since NER in bahasa indonesia still difficult to train.
+Well I will said this is almost impossible to achieve since i know nothing about this NLP Task.

  If there is a possible time I will also mapping the network graph<sup>[6]</sup>,in this scenario we can see who is the most powerfull person who have influence our sentiment in social media.
  For visualize the network we are gonna use networkx and pyvis<sup>[7]</sup>